 -

-These signals vary slightly by brand and model, but Narwal robots generally follow this pattern.
+Exact light behavior may vary by brand and model, but Narwal robots generally follow similar patterns.

 Common Symptoms and Corresponding Solutions